oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/examining-and-updating-the-build-spec.md

 Note that your new my-lab-branch branch is the one currently checked out (is has a `*` in front of it)

-  4. Copy the build_spec.yaml file to the root of the project, this is where the build tools loook for it by default.
+  4. Copy the build_spec.yaml file to the root of the project, this is where the build tools look for it by default.

   - `cp helidon-storefront-full/yaml/build/build_spec.yaml .`